 Nantucket whaleships on outward bound voyages stopped at the Cape Verdean islands of Brava and Fogo to recruit men to their crews.
 Some of these crewmen came all the way back to Nantucket, settled on-island, and found wives in Nantucket’s African American community.
 Cape Verdean Michael Douglass, married whaling captain Absalom Boston’s sister-in-law Mary in 1811.

 After 1850 Cape Verdean men continued to go whaling on New Bedford ships, but for nearly fifty years few came to Nantucket.
 Cape Verdean presence on Nantucket resumed in 1906 when the Burgess Cranberry Company turned Gibb’s Swamp on the north side of the Milestone Road into the largest commercial bog in the world.
 By 1910 over a hundred Cape Verdean men, women, and children were planting and harvesting cranberries there.

-Cranberry cultivation on Nantucket did not meet expectations, and the number of Cape Verdean workers declined, augmented for a few weeks each autumn by berry pickers who came from the mainland.
+Cranberry cultivation on Nantucket became mechanized, and the number of Cape Verdean workers declined, augmented for a few weeks each autumn by berry pickers who came from the mainland.
 In the meantime, some Cape Verdean families on Nantucket had found other employment as shellfishermen, gardeners, carpenters, caretakers, cooks, and domestics.

 Cape Verdeans, even those of Jewish heritage, are culturally and religiously Portuguese Catholics.
 They observe the church calendar with traditional festas and maintain family altars in their homes.
 On the altars they place photos in memory of deceased relatives.
-These personal altars are often arranged with photos in memory of deceased relatives, prayer cards, and other religious artifacts.
+These personal altars are often arranged with photos, prayer cards, and other religious artifacts.